 I’ve outlined below a short synopsis of where this site’s headed in 2013.
 I’ve also listed my travel itinerary along with a few highlights that I hope you’ll look forward to reading.
 As Samuel L. Jackson says in Jurassic Park “Hang on to your butts”; 2013 is going to get crazy.

 2013 is a busy year at A Backpacker’s Tale.
 This humble site will be seeing major changes as the clock ticks closer to May, when I finally start traveling full-time.
-I hope you’re looking forward to the adventures that await me around the globe.
+I hope you’re looking forward to the adventures that await me while traveling some of the most beautiful places in the world.
 I’m beyond excited to start crossing off major items on my bucket list, having misadventures, and exploring new places.
 I’m looking forward to you coming along with me on this incredible life journey.

 So what does traveling full-time mean for this website?

 To sum it up, bigger and better things.